addagger/ruby_volt/README.md

 ##  Perfomance

-As said before, VoltDB is responding 2-5 times faster than Ruby can dispatch the result (depends on particular data structures), so in fact Ruby is a bottleneck.
+As said before, VoltDB responds 2-5 times faster than Ruby can dispatch the result (depends on particular data structures), so in fact Ruby is a bottleneck.

 By the way, RubyVolt is a threadsafe and only 1 thread serves 1 connection (1 thread/per connection) by default.
-My testing shows that there is no need to parallelize (*forking process*) or artificially increase the number of threads per connection, because the specific application in the real-world environment, for example **Puma** or **Unicorn**, will do it best of all.
+My tests show that there is no need to parallelize (*forking process*) or artificially increase the number of threads per connection, because the specific application in the real-world environment, for example **Puma** or **Unicorn**, will do it best of all.

 Therefore, in multi-threading or multi-processing environment you can squeeze maximum performance you can.
-In the MRI environment, multi-threading adds little to performance (~ 20% first 2 threads) due to GIL limitations, but multiprocessing (forking) makes this much better.
+Within the MRI environment, multi-threading adds little to performance (~ 20% first 2 threads) due to GIL limitations, but multiprocessing (forking) makes it much better.

 However, multi-threading *JRuby performance* due to the use of all CPU cores in real time, is approximately two times higher than in MRI.